-tray\$ Can be set to values described in the tray command.
-Available only in prepage and precopy.

-uf. xxx \$ A string template or composite string that can provide access to many attributes the UnForm environment and command line.

-uf.arcjob Set to true (1) if a subjob for archiving is currently running.
-This will be 0 in a main job or custom jobexec() command.

-uf.arcenabled Set to true (1) if archiving is licensed.

-uf.clientip\$ The IP address of the connecting uf71c client.

-In the case of the Unix perl-based client, an attempt is made to identify the connecting terminal's IP address, whether by telnet or ssh.
-The who command is used, which may provide a name from /etc/hosts rather than an IP address, but it will still be locally resolvable.

-In the case of jobs submitted via direct TCP/IP ports, the IP address of the computer that connected to the server's listening raw port.
-Note that if this is a server-based printer share, the IP address returned will be of the server and not the originating computer.

-uf.cols Columns for the current page.

-uf.copies Copies defined for the job.

-uf.dfrule\$ Default rule file from the environment.

-uf.driver\$ Driver for the current job.

-uf.emattach\$ Command-line -emattach value.

-uf.embcc\$ Command-line -embcc value.

-uf.emcc\$ Command-line -emcc value.

-uf.emfrom\$ Command line -emfrom value.

-uf.emlogin\$ Command line -emlogin value.

-uf.emmsgtxt\$ Command line -emmsgtxt value.

-uf.emoh\$ Command line -emoh value.

-uf.empswd\$ Command line -empswd value.

-uf.emsubject\$ Command line -emsubject value.

-uf.emto\$ Command line -emto value.

-uf.errfile\$ Command line -e file value (dynamically determined by the server).

-uf.home\$ Home directory of the UnForm server.

-uf.inputfile\$ Command line -i file value (dynamically determined by the server). uf.job Current job number. uf.jobexecerr\$ If an error occurs while running a subjob with the jobexec() command, the error message will be in this variable. uf.maxdatacols Maximum column with data on any page in the job. uf.maxdatarows Maximum row with data on any page in the job. uf.maxpagecols Maximum column with data in the current page. uf.maxpagerows Maximum row with data in the current page. uf.maxpage The maximum page number for the job.
+T uf.deljob Set to true (1) if the current job is a subjob for a delivery command.
+This will be 0 otherwise. uf.dfrule\$ Default rule file from the environment. uf.driver\$ Driver for the current job. uf.emattach\$ Command-line -emattach value. uf.embcc\$ Command-line -embcc value. uf.emcc\$ Command-line -emcc value. uf.emfrom\$ Command line -emfrom value. uf.emlogin\$ Command line -emlogin value. uf.emmsgtxt\$ Command line -emmsgtxt value. uf.emoh\$ Command line -emoh value. uf.empswd\$ Command line -empswd value. uf.emsubject\$ Command line -emsubject value. uf.emto\$ Command line -emto value. uf.errfile\$ Command line -e file value (dynamically determined by the server). uf.home\$ Home directory of the UnForm server. uf.inputfile\$ Command line -i file value (dynamically determined by the server). uf.job Current job number. uf.jobexecerr\$ If an error occurs while running a subjob with the jobexec() command, the error message will be in this variable. uf.login\$ Contains the login name from a -arclogin command option. uf.maxdatacols Maximum column with data on any page in the job. uf.maxdatarows Maximum row with data on any page in the job. uf.maxpagecols Maximum column with data in the current page. uf.maxpagerows Maximum row with data in the current page. uf.maxpage The maximum page number for the job.
 This value is calculated at the start of the job, and may be adjusted if pages are inserted or removed. uf.model\$ Command line -m model value. uf.outputfile\$ Command line -o file value.
 For server-based output, this is the -o option sent by the client.
 For client-based output, this is dynamically determined by the server. uf.page Number of input lines per page.
-Do not confuse this with the pagenum variable, which holds the current page number. uf.paper\$ Paper size name. uf.pcopies Pcopies defined for the job. uf.pdfauthor\$ Command line -pdfauthor value. uf.pdfkeywords\$ Command line -pdfkeywords value. uf.pdfprotect\$ Command line -pdfprotect value. uf.pdfsubject\$ Command line -pdfsubject value. uf.pdftitle\$ Command line -pdftitle value. uf.prm\$ Command line -prm value. uf.rows Rows for the current page. uf.rulefile\$ Command line -f rule file value. uf.ruleset\$ Selected rule set for the current job. uf.shift Horizontal shift value. uf.subjob Set to 1 (can be treated as a boolean) if this is a sub-job executed by the jobexec() function. uf.subst_file\$ Command line -s file value. uf.version\$ The version of the UnForm server.

-uf.vshift Vertical shift value. uf.warn\$ Job warning messages, delimited by line-feeds.
+Do not confuse this with the pagenum variable, which holds the current page number. uf.paper\$ Paper size name. uf.parent The job ID of the parent job when a subjob is running. uf.pcopies Peopies defined for the job. uf.pdfauthor\$ Command line -pdfauthor value. uf.pdfkeywords\$ Command line -pdfkeywords value. uf.pdfprotect\$ Command line -pdfprotect value. uf.pdfsubject\$ Command line -pdfsubject value. uf.pdftitle\$ Command line -pdftitle value. uf.prm\$ Command line -prm value. uf.rows Rows for the current page. uf.rulefile\$ Command line -f rule file value. uf.ruleset\$ Selected rule set for the current job. uf.shift Horizontal shift value. uf.subjob Set to 1 (can be treated as a Boolean) if this is a sub-job executed by the jobexec() function. uf.subst_file\$ Command line -s file value. uf.version\$ The version of the UnForm server. uf.vshift Vertical shift value. uf.warn\$ Job warning messages, delimited by line-feeds.
 For example, to add your own message: uf.warn\$=uf.warn\$+"My message"+chr(10). zcopies\$, zdarkness\$, zspeed\$ Set any of these values in a prepage code block to mimic the zcopies, zdarkness, or zspeed commands that can be used to control specific aspects of ZPL printing.